Lars-m/gatsby-fullstackjs-spring2019/src/pages/period3/day1.md

 ---
-period: "Period-3"
+period: "Flow-3"
 title: "Geo-location and GeoJSON"
 date: "02-04-2019"
 pageintro: |
-   A quick introduction Geo-location and GeoJSON
+   A quick introduction to Geo-location and GeoJSON.

-   How to use geospatial queries in MongoDB (using mongoose)
+   How to use geospatial queries in MongoDB (using mongoose).
 ---

 ### Before this lesson you should